dxos-deprecated/feed-store/README.md

     // Database to index feeds.
     hypertrie('./db'),

-    // RandomAccessStorage where the feeds are going to be store it.
+    // RandomAccessStorage where the feeds are going to be stored.
     './db',

     // Options